mfong4151/Suber-Eats/README.md

 Supports back-end server access, database management, and user authentication.

-Other: Google Maps React Library, Google Maps Javascript API, Amazon AWS S3
+Other: Google Maps React Library, Google Maps Javascript API, Amazon AWS S3, Python BS4

 Google Maps React library was implemented to handle Amazon AWS S3 handles the image hosting to allow for a more lightweight implementation of the app.